-These spaces enable parishioners to engage with and benefit from their diverse and mature woodland habitats.
-Some of these wooded spaces include Tree Protection Orders (TPOs) on either single specimens or groups of trees, affording some trees local protection.
+Each of these spaces is demonstrably special and important to the local community.
+These spaces provide publicly accessible wooded green areas around Tatsfield village, enabling parishioners to engage with and benefit from their diverse and mature woodland habitats.
+Some of these wooded spaces include Tree Protection Orders (TPOs) on either single specimens or groups of trees, affording the trees local protection.

-Further wooded spaces local to the village providing 'lungs' between built areas include:-
+Further important wooded spaces within the Defined Village and outer village providing 'lungs' between built areas include:-

-- Limehouse Bottom

-- Park Wood

-- Woodland along Approach Road to the west of the Golf Course;

-- Gorsey Down Farm woodland to the north of George's Road; and

-- Woodland to the north of Barnfield Road.
+- Woodland along Approach Road to the west of the Golf Course; - Gorsey Down Farm woodland to the north of George's Road; and - Woodland to the north of Barnfield Road.